itsamir17/ControlVision/README.md

 # ControlVision
-this is our Comuter Vision' Project / Amir Sghaier &amp; Anis Kchaou
+this is our Computer Vision' Project / Amir Sghaier &amp; Anis Kchaou